vllm-project/vllm/README.md

 ## Contributing

-We welcome any contributions and collaborations.
+We welcome and value any contributions and collaborations.
-For guidance on how to contribute, please check out [CONTRIBUTING.md](./CONTRIBUTING.md).
+Please check out [CONTRIBUTING.md](./CONTRIBUTING.md) for how to get involved.